Welcome to Bermuda!

 Social security

+Began in 1972.
+(In contrast, in the United Kingdom the Old Age Pensions Act was enacted on August 1, 1908).
 In Bermuda, this means solely a senior citizens' pension from the Bermuda Government in direct proportion to the premiums paid in by an employee and employer, not the multitude of other provisions included in the Social Security provisions of the USA.
-In Bermuda, there is a compulsory contributory pensions plan administered by the Government for all employees of private sector employers, with employers and individual employees employed for more than four (4) hours a week each paying 50% of the premium.
+There is a compulsory contributory pensions plan administered by the Government for all employees of private sector employers, with employers and individual employees employed for more than four (4) hours a week each paying 50% of the premium.
 It pays benefits to qualifying retirees.
 The Contributory Pensions plan, its proper name, is exactly what it implies - a pension plan for people who contribute to it.
 As such, it is their entitlement, not a charity.
 Nor is it confined to only Bermudian employees.
 Non Bermudian employees are eligible and required to be covered as well and are fully entitled to whatever benefits they accrue under the plan's provisions.
 The Contributory Pensions plan maximum payout per month to fully eligible beneficiaries is at a far lower rate than in the USA or Canada even though the cost of living overall in Bermuda is over 300% higher.

-Current deductions from wages or salaries apply under section 4 of the Contributory Pensions Act 1970
+From April 1, 2019.
+Current deductions from wages or salaries apply under section 4 of the Contributory Pensions Act 1970.

 Category of insured person Payable weekly by Employee in BD$ Payable weekly by Employer in BD$ Total

-There is a Contributory Pensions Appeal Tribunal.
-See Bermuda Government Boards
+There is a Contributory Pensions Appeal Tribunal. .

 Work Permits